johnfrail/100-days-of-code/log.md

 **Today's Progress**: Converted sketch design into an html css code and it is fully responsive.
 I use bulma css framework for increasing my productivity.

 **Thoughts**: I think I'm in love with bulma.

+### Day 14: June 10, 2019

+**Today's Progress**: I created 2 landing pages using bulma css framework and 10 other extra pages.

+**Thoughts**: I'm happy to be able to create web pages faster now.